Netty Herawaty: Later life and career

 In the 1970s Herawaty made another return to cinema, albeit mostly in supporting roles.
 She featured in more than thirty films between Djembatan Emas (1971) and Bintang Kejora (1986), including several films starring the dangdut singer Rhoma Irama.
 She and Darussalam were also active on television, with their show Senyum Jakarta (1972–1980); their fellow actors included Fifi Young and Tan Tjeng Bok.

 In 1978 Herawaty received an award from the governor of Jakarta for her contributions to film, and in 1981 the Indonesian Film Actors Union (Persatuan Artis Film Indonesia, or PARFI) congress recognized her as their "Exemplary Actress".
-Herawaty died on 6 February 1989, aged 59.
+Herawaty died on 6 February 1989, at the age of 59.
 She was survived by Darussalam.

 Filmography

-In her thirty-seven-year acting career, Herawaty appeared in some fifty-five films.
+In her forty-three-year acting career, Herawaty appeared in some fifty-five films.